 - Scenario: The mqsicreatebroker command fails with the above set of messages. - Explanation: The command has failed to successfully connect and retrieve database properties information. - Solution: Make the following checks: - 1.
 That the environment has been setup correctly for database access.
-In particular, if using a 64 bit DB2 or Oracle instance, ensure the 32 bit database client libraries directory is at the front of the library search path. - 2.
+In particular, if using a 64-bit DB2 or Oracle instance, ensure the 32-bit database client libraries directory is at the end of the MQSI\LIBPATH32 library search path environment variable. - 2.
 That the Broker's service userid has read access to the database client libraries. - 3.
-For all broker platforms except HP-UX, that the 32 bit ODBC file is configured, as the broker is a 32 bit application.
+For all broker platforms where you want to use 32-bit execution groups, that the 32-bit ODBC file is configured.